Koha-Community/kohadocs/source/administration.rst

    the logged in library, the item cannot be checked out unless you are a :ref:`superlibrarian <patron-permissions-defined-label>`.

-    **Note**

-    If you are a single library system choose your branch name before creating rules (sometimes having only rules for the 'all libraries' option can cause issues with holds)

     **Important**

     At the very least you will need to set a default circulation rule.
     This rule should be set for all item types, all libraries and all patron categories.
 That will catch all instances that do not match a specific rule.
-When checking out if you do not have a rule for all libraries, all item types and all patron types then you may see patrons getting blocked from placing holds.
-You will also want a rule for your specific library set for all item types and all patron types to avoid this holds issue.
-Koha needs to know what rule to fall back on.
+When checking out if you do not have a rule for all libraries, all item types and all patron categories then you may see patrons getting blocked from placing holds.

-.. _default-circulation-rules-label:
+.. _defining-circulation-rules-label:

-Default circulation rules
+Defining circulation rules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the issuing rules matrix you can define rules that depend on patron/item type combos.
-To set your rules, choose a library from the pull down (or 'all libraries' if you want to apply these rules to all branches):
+Using the issuing rules matrix you can define rules that depend on patron category/item type combos.
+To set your rules, choose a library from the pull down (or 'Standard rules for all libraries' if you want to apply these rules to all branches):

 |image156|